 Nicholas House has 3 unique features that differentiate it from other homeless service providers:

-- We are the only shelter in Atlanta to keep homeless families together regardless of composition.
+- Our programs keep homeless families together regardless of composition.

 - Our programs are accountability-based.
 Clients entering Nicholas House programs set unique goals with their case managers and meet regularly with their case managers to measure progress toward their goals.
 Continued participation in programs is determined by clients’ effort toward goals.

 - We are outcome-oriented.
 We don’t just want to provide homeless families with temporary food and shelter, we want them to be self-sufficient for the rest of their lives.
-That’s why we follow families for up to two years after graduation from Nicholas House programs—and why we know that around 75% of clients remain self-sufficient a year or more after graduation.
+That’s why we follow families for up to two years after graduation from Nicholas House programs—and why last year, 90% of clients remained self-sufficient a year or more after graduation.

 Nicholas House has served over 13,000 homeless family members since its founding in 1982.

-- 89% of the children in our After-School Program had a measureable improvement in their behavior;
+- 96% of the children in our After-School Program maintained or improved their behavior;

 - 100% of children in our shelter matriculated to the next grade level;